saleh99er/WailMail/README.md

 ## Acknowledgements

 Thanks Atsu for the inspiration on this project and thank you developers of [imapclient](https://imapclient.readthedocs.io/en/2.1.0/) for your library, streamlining the development needed to make this project possible.
+Also thanks StackOverflow, StackExchange, and countless other resources for debugging / solutions to problems I ran into along the way.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)